InnovareSIP/CustomerSuccessScorecard/README.md

 # DataGenerate
-Automate process to take a SQL file to generate a CSV file and upload it to andexternal site
+Automate process to take a SQL file to generate a CSV file and upload it to an external site
 # Requirements
 Python 3.8
 # Installation